by Kia Jarmon

 1. Don’t be afraid to fall:

-If you are new to business you will soon experience several types of falls.
+If you are new to business, you will soon experience several types of falls.
 Many people who know me know that I carry around a fabulous pillow that enables me to fall, roll, and still look graceful.
 There is indeed an art form to falling and picking yourself back up.
 As my story indicates kick off your shoes and take a deep seat into your business.
 It will make it a little easier to catch yourself on the way down.

 2. Believe in timing:

 I could not believe that when I fell I would land right in front of the very place I needed to be.
 If you reflect on your falls over the years running your own business do you often find that you land right where you need to?
 I thought it was ironic that it happened that way and then within that 2 second topple over moment I had summed up my entire entrepreneurial existence.
 I believe in the timing of everything.
-If you are in tune to yourself and your business you will too.
-That client you have been stalking for months or that partnership you have been wishing for…they all happen in the right timing and that one fall does not indicate a failure, just falling one inch closer.
+If you are in tune with yourself and your business you will too.
+That client you have been stalking for months or that partnership you have been wishing for…they all happen at the right timing and that one fall does not indicate a failure, just falling one inch closer.

 Not easily embarrassed: You will fall, literally and figuratively, many times.
 You will put your foot in your mouth and you will cringe at some of the ways that you act, at every level of your business.
 However, the good news is that it will all mean something.
 I have a permanent ‘embarrassment’ brush that allows me to dust myself off pretty quickly, just like a lent brush, in those moments.
 You, of course, won’t (hopefully) keep making the same mistakes but they are going to happen.
 Allow them to happen as they may and rather than reflecting on the embarrassment, reflect on the lesson(s) learned.